Expedited Compliance & Enforcement

 - Send copies of the CEI report and related correspondence to facilities

-- Submit a copy of the CEI report to the Enforcement coordinator if significant violations are determined
+- Submit a copy of the CEI report to the Enforcement Branch manager if significant violations are determined

-The Enforcement staff will review the recommendation, in consultation with the Enforcement & Inspection Branch Manager, calculate an appropriate penalty pursuant to Arkansas Pollution Control and Ecology Commission Regulation 7, and draft a CAO and submit it for internal concurrence.
-Upon approval, the CAO will be proposed to the Respondent.
+The Enforcement staff will review the recommendation, in consultation with the Compliance Branch manager, calculate an appropriate penalty pursuant to Arkansas Pollution Control and Ecology Commission Regulation 7, and draft a consent administrative order (CAO) and submit it for internal concurrence.
+Upon approval, the CAO will be proposed to the respondent.

-The CAO will be consistent with a format approved by the Enforcement and Inspection branch manager in concurrence with the Hazardous Waste division chief, Legal Division, associate director, and director.
+The CAO will be consistent with a format approved by the Policy and Administration senior manager in concurrence with the Compliance Branch manager, the Office of Chief Counsel, the Office of Land Resources (OLR) associate director, and the DEQ director.
 In most cases, the CAO will be fairly generic in format and will incorporate the CEI report by reference.
 Requirements to correct noncompliance will usually be performance based unless specific corrective actions are warranted.
-The CAO respondents will usually be required to submit a report on their activities taken to return to compliance, which will be subject to ADEQ review.
+The CAO respondent(s) will usually be required to submit a report on their activities taken to return to compliance, which will be subject to DEQ review.

-If any CAO is not signed and returned during the expedited settlement period, the offer for 50% penalty reduction will expire and, upon concurrence with the director, a Notice of Violation (NOV) will be issued.
+If any CAO is not signed and returned during the expedited settlement period, the offer for 50 percent penalty reduction will expire and, upon concurrence with the director, a notice of violation (NOV) will be issued.
 Traditional negotiations for settlement may continue during the period prior to the NOV hearing; however, penalty reductions at this point will only be considered based on cause.

-All other procedures of the Hazardous Waste Division's compliance monitoring and enforcement program shall remain in effect.
+All other procedures of the OLR's compliance monitoring and enforcement program shall remain in effect.

 Under our previous approach, inspectors usually found significant or serious noncompliance quickly with minimal effort, then expended a great deal of time and effort accumulating information on secondary and minor violations that have less impact on human health or the environment than does significant or serious noncompliance.
 That effort carried over into enforcement because secondary and minor violations were automatically incorporated into formal enforcement proceedings for serious or significant noncompliance.